StackHawk

 Types of API Testing

-API testing covers a range of test types, each aimed at examining a different aspect of the API’s functionality and performance.
-Here are some of the most common types of API testing and why they matter:
+API testing covers a range of test types, each examining a different aspect of the API’s functionality and performance.
+These include functional, security, performance, compliance, and contract testing.
+Creating and automating test cases for each type ensures thorough testing and helps teams catch issues early.

-This is all about ensuring that each part of the API works as expected.
-Functional testing checks specific endpoints, request methods, and parameters, making sure they produce the correct responses based on their design.
-It’s like testing each piece of the puzzle to see if it fits as it should.
+Functional TestingEnsures each part of the API works as expected.
+Checks specific endpoints, request methods, and parameters to verify they produce the correct responses based on their design.

-Security testing focuses on identifying vulnerabilities that could leave the API open to attacks.
-It tests authentication, authorization, and data encryption to ensure that sensitive API data is protected and only authorized users can access specific functions.
+Security TestingFocuses on identifying vulnerabilities that could leave the API open to attacks.
+Tests authentication, authorization, and data encryption to ensure sensitive data is protected and only authorized users can access specific functions.

-Integration testing checks how well the API interacts with other parts of the application or external systems.
-It’s designed to catch any issues with data flow between components and ensure that the API plays well with other pieces in the larger system.
+Integration TestingChecks how well the API interacts with other parts of the application or external systems.
+Catches issues with data flow between components and ensures the API works smoothly within the larger system.

 Writing clear, effective test cases is key to successful API testing.
 Each test case should focus on a specific aspect of the API, laying out the inputs you’ll use, the expected results, and the steps you’ll follow.
-Here’s a breakdown of what makes a solid API test case:
+Here’s what makes a solid API test case:

 1. Define the Test Objective